- Code ASIA8050

 The course will introduce students to multiple drivers of social conflict against the backdrop of environmental change over the past century in Asia and the Pacific.
 Such challenges and conflicts emerge out of historical, social, economic, political, religious and cultural movements and debates, often linked to wider global forces.
 Topics include: the impact of colonialism, the politics of gender, nationalism and the environment, the postcolonial state and its role in conflict and environmental degradation.
 We also explore how indigenous knowledge and cultural traditions have been enrolled in the service of an ecological ethic and the kind of ideologies and activities have inspired environmental activism.

-More generally, the course considers the critical question of how Asian and Pacific societies have redefined their relationship to the environment from the colonial period until present day.
-We investigate the relationships between environmental degradation, urbanization, migration, technological change and public health to reveal the key roles that state and non-state actors play in influencing social conflict and mediation.
+More generally, the course considers the critical question of how Asian and Pacific societies have redefined their relationship to the environment from the colonial period until the present day.
+We investigate the relationships between environmental degradation, urbanisation, migration, technological change and public health to reveal the key roles that state and non-state actors play in influencing social conflict and mediation.

 Upon successful completion, students will have the knowledge and skills to: